-Chief financial officers (CFOs), chief accounting officers (CAOs), treasurers, and controllers are particularly at risk for they mostly likely have access to their firm’s funds.
+Chief financial officers (CFOs), chief accounting officers (CAOs), treasurers, and controllers are particularly at risk for they most likely have access to their firm’s funds.
 For this reason, they should have a thorough understanding of what controls they do have over their online banking transactions.

 2. Risk to Clients

-Aside from financial loss, inadequate efforts to guarantee security of information could also have grave consequences for a firm’s clients.
+Aside from the financial loss, inadequate efforts to guarantee the security of information could also have grave consequences for a firm’s clients.
 Small- to medium-sized businesses can even go bankrupt when their financial data is compromised.

 Given that CPAs are in a unique position as financial data aggregators, it is crucial that CPAs should fully understand the importance of keeping their clients’ information secure.
 Controls and measures should be implemented to guarantee the security of such data.